 - Understanding how the National Quality Standard and Approved Frameworks determine how educators and services work

 - Understanding play based learning and contemporary behaviour guidance practice

 - Understanding the importance of maintaining home languages and how to support this

-- Working With Children Checks (WWCC)
+- Have valid Working With Children Checks (WWCC)

 fkaCS Bilingual Workers are provided with coaching, support and advice from fkaCS Consultants to enhance their capabilities in the ECEC setting through the provision of targeted strategies.
 This promotes effective utilisation of the time limited Bilingual Worker support and ensures child and family engagement is maximised.